enze-chen/mi-book-2021/appendix/future.md

 Two of the main reasons we are such passionate educators because we strongly believe in the enabling potential of a quality education, and that education is _not_ a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game).
 That's why in addition to interactivity, we designed for broad accessibility for everyone who wants to learn about MI, not just students at UC Berkeley.
-We're proud to publicly share as much content as possible (under a [CC BY-SA License](http://creativecommons.org/licenses/by-sa/4.0/)) and we're grateful for the support from like-minded individuals (see {doc}`Acknowledgements <acknowl>`).
+We're proud to publicly share as much content as possible (under a [CC BY-SA License](http://creativecommons.org/licenses/by-sa/4.0/)) and we're grateful for the support from like-minded individuals (see {doc}`acknowl`).
 We hope this makes it easier for others to adapt their own curriculum, or use pieces of this one verbatim, as they see fit.